 Authorizing Agency: Authorizing Agency Contact Person:

 Telephone: Email:

 Address:

-ESEA § 4310 (6) requires all Charter School Program (CSP) grant applications must be provided to the charter school authorizer and the authorizer must verify that the CSP applicant charter school has notified them of application submission.
-The signature by the designated official from the charter school authorizer signifies that this requirement has been met.
+provided to the charter school at charter school has notified them arter School Program (CSP) grant applications must be thorizer and the authorizer must verify that the CSP applicant of application submission.
+The signature by the designated athorizer signifies that this requirement has been met.

-Authorizer Official Printed Name and Title: Signature: Date:
+Authorizer Official Printed Name and Title:

+Signature: Date: